Agents

 tools list[Tool] List of tools available to the agent.

-max_attempts int Maximum number of submissions to accept before terminating.
+max_attempts int Maximum number of submission attempts to accept.

 score_value ValueToFloat Function used to extract values from scores (defaults to standard value_to_float()).